The pros and cons of SharePoint continue to divide users

 With tenant-based SharePoint farms in the cloud, you have to share with a lot of other customers, which makes it difficult to customize.
 While SharePoint on-premises is like a big chunk of land where you can build a nice house and design things as you please, SharePoint Online is like moving into a block of condos -- you have very little say about the layout, and all you can do is decorate.

 There's not a lot you can do about that, but customization moving forward is going to be easier than before.
 The sandbox model of development -- where you can write whatever code you want and if it runs badly, that's your problem -- will be replaced by the app model.
 Going forward, anything you deploy on a SharePoint site will be a Web part that conforms to Microsoft's general code execution rules.
 The custom code that we build in the future is going to be cleaner and more efficient than before.
 The end result is that it's going to be possible to write more stylized, more customized applications in SharePoint.

-Learn more about the differences between SharePoint Online and on-premises development
+How SharePoint Online and on-premises development differ